marvinjason/lyriq/README.md

 # Lyriq

 An Android music player that automatically fetches and displays the lyrics for a track if available.
-This application uses the [Musixmatch Developer API](https://developer.musixmatch.com/) for the lyrics database source.
+This application uses the [Musixmatch Developer API](https://developer.musixmatch.com/) as the lyrics database source.

 <img src="images/01.png" width="250" alt="Image 1"> <img src="images/02.png" width="250" alt="Image 2">